 Example channels: Cold Call; Email; Conferences; Radio advertising; Google ads; Linkedin Ads; Direct Mail; Review websites; etc.

 A good rule of thumb is to aim for a 12 month payback.
 There are arguments that it’s ok to stretch higher for Enterprise deals and you should aim lower for SMB, but 12 is a good target to make things easy at the early stage.
 When payback by channel is tracked and discussed regularly, it shows that your team is detail-oriented, makes data-driven decisions, and is thoughtful about sales and marketing spend.
-It also indicates that you understand the importance of finding predictable and repeatable growth as well as directing sales and marketing budget responsibly.
+It also indicates that you understand the importance of finding predictable and repeatable growth as well as directing sales and marketing budgets responsibly.

 Note: CAC Payback is a good scaling metric and tool to grow – so let's assume a healthy (Lifetime Value) LTV:CAC ratio and healthy retention.
 If retention isn’t healthy, CAC Payback is less of a priority given that incremental customer acquisition won’t give you a great return.
-In this scenario the business should most likely prioritize finding better product-market fit and retaining existing customers.
-See benchmarks for LTV:CAC and Churn by customer segment: SMB, Mid-Market, Enterprise..
+In this scenario, the business should most likely prioritize finding better product-market fit and retaining existing customers.
+See benchmarks for LTV:CAC and Churn by customer segment: SMB, Mid-Market, Enterprise.

 The blended CAC Payback trap

 Many SaaS startups fall for the blended CAC Payback trap where all the channels are combined in their analysis.
 This makes it challenging for the founder, sales leader and marketing leader to explain what go-to-market motions are driving healthy growth for the business.
 To do this well, the company needs spend and revenue tracking by lead source, which is typically managed in a CRM.
 The art of testing, iterating, and scaling channels based on payback helps inspire more collaboration between marketing and sales.
 Some channels will fail.
 Some channels will show consistent success and prove lucrative month over month.
-Best in class data-driven GTM teams track this and can explain in detail what they have tested and why they are devoting resources to certain initiatives.
+Best-in-class data-driven GTM teams track this and can explain in detail what they have tested and why they are devoting resources to certain initiatives.
 Hopefully you will find several channels that have healthy CAC payback so you can continue to iterate and optimize them for growth.

 The Benefits of Tracking CAC Payback by Channel: Improved Sales and Marketing Forecasts, Enhanced Credibility, and Stronger Business Performance